 Many organizations joined in the celebration:

 What a grand celebration it was!
-More than 2000 alumni and guests gathered on College Hill for Reunion Weekend as we toasted Hamilton's 200th birthday.
+More than 2,000 alumni and guests gathered on College Hill for Reunions ’12 to toast Hamilton's 200th birthday.
 The festivities included Bicentennial Colleges, receptions, dinners, musical and sporting events, as well as plenty of opportunities to renew ties with friends.
+View photos on Facebook.

 Published on the occasion of Hamilton’s 200th anniversary in 2012 and written by Maurice Isserman, the Publius Virgilius Rogers Professor of American History, this book tells the story of the College’s rich history through captivating text and stunning color images.